naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.
+Track and visualize revenue from multiple monetization sources like ads, affiliate links, digital sales, and donations.

 ## Features
-- Add revenue entries for ads, affiliate, and digital products
+- Add revenue entries with source, amount, and date
-- Visualize revenue data with interactive charts
+- Visualize revenue data with a bar chart
-- Simple and intuitive interface
+- Easy-to-use admin interface

 ## Installation
 1. Upload the plugin file to your WordPress plugins directory
 2. Activate the plugin from the WordPress admin panel
-3. Go to Revenue Tracker in the admin menu

 ## Setup
-No additional setup required.
-Start adding revenue entries right away.
+- Go to the Revenue Tracker menu in your admin panel
+- Add revenue entries using the form
+- View your revenue chart

 ## Usage
 - Use the form to add new revenue entries
-- View your revenue breakdown in the chart
-- Track your earnings over time
+- The chart will update automatically to show your latest data